Canadian Financial Organizations

 - Canadian National Stock Exchange (CNSX)

-Self Regulatory Organizations
+Self Regulatory Organizations and Investor Protection Funds

 - The mission of the Chambre de la sécurité financière is to ensure that the financial sector professionals whose operations it governs act in the interest of consumers by offering them products and services that protect and stimulate the growth of their family assets.
 It accomplishes this mission by carefully regulating the practices and promoting the ongoing development of skills of these professionals in Quebec.